TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 8. Tips & Observations

-- Floor â‡¢ look for â‰¤ x
+- Floor ⇢ look for ≤ x
-- Ceil â‡¢ look for â‰¥ x
+- Ceil ⇢ look for ≥ x
 - Floor always moves right on match
 - Ceil always moves left on match
-- If no candidate found â†’ answer = -1
+- If no candidate found → answer = -1
 - <= and >= are the key comparisons for these problems.
 ---